 Honolulu Museum of Art

-This year, venues from the Aspen Art Museum to the Uffizi Gallery in Florence are participating.
-The Honolulu Museum of Art will offer two Slow Art sessions at 10 a.m. and 2 p.m., followed by docent-led discussions at 11 a.m. and 3 p.m. in the Palm Courtyard.
-Iced tea and light refreshments will be provided.
+This year, venues from the Brooklyn Museum to the Gallery Magda Danysz in Shanghai are participating.
+The Honolulu Museum of Art will offer two Slow Art sessions at 10am and 2pm, followed by docent-led discussions at 11am and 3pm in the Palm Courtyard.
+Iced tea will be provided.
 Five specially selected works from the museum’s permanent collection will be the focus of the experience designed to spark thought-provoking conversation.
 Free with museum admission.
-Guests can sign up to attend at http://bit.ly/slowartdayHI.
+Registration information is coming soon.